 A planned curriculum provides a dependable sequence of learning opportunities for children.
 All of our staff members work hard to further each child's developmental progress.
-The High Scope curriculum that we use is designed to provide children opportunities to increase their language, cognitive, fine and gross motor and social-emotional skills.
+The High Scope curriculum provides children opportunities to increase their language, cognitive, fine and gross motor and social-emotional skills.
 We provide plenty of opportunities for children to increase their knowledge and try out new skills.
-Children are never shamed or punished for not making
+Children are never shamed or punished for not making developmental progress in an area.